 Any type of synthetic gemstone has the exact same chemical properties as its natural counterpart.
 For example, lab grown diamonds are synthetic diamonds even though they have the exact same properties as real diamonds.
 The same goes for lab grown sapphires and other precious lab grown stone matches.

-Simulated gemstones, like cubic zirconia and white topaz, look like their natural counterpart, but have different chemical makeups.
+Simulated gemstones, like cubic zirconia and white topaz, look like their natural counterparts but have different chemical makeups.
 These stones can be made of any material.
 Most simulated gemstones have little to no value in the marketplace.
 No matter their name, they are not diamonds.

 Lab created diamonds, however, have the same chemical properties as natural diamonds.
 The only difference between natural and lab created diamonds is that one is mined and the other is grown in a lab.
 Lab grown diamonds can come in the same shape, color, and shine as natural diamonds; and you have the added benefit of the same quality ring at up to 40% less the expense.